Welcome to the Department of Economics

 We wish you every success and encourage you to engage fully with everything on offer in the Department and the University.

 Welcome from the Director of Taught Postgraduate Programmes

 Welcome to the Masters course in Economics at Warwick.
 I hope that you find your course, over the coming months, to be interesting, challenging and rewarding.
-We provide a stimulating research-led environment where students work alongside leading researchers to develop the skills required to fulfil their aspirations to become professional economists or become analysts on some other career path.
+We provide a stimulating research-led environment where you will work alongside leading researchers to develop the skills required to fulfill your aspirations to become a professional economist or an analyst on some other career path.

-We give students, who already possess a strong background in economics from an undergraduate degree, professional training in modern economics, including tools and techniques of analysis as well as knowledge, and an opportunity to apply this in a piece of supervised research.
+We will give you professional training in modern economics, including tools and techniques of analysis as well as knowledge, and an opportunity to apply this in a piece of supervised research.